richardanaya/hypershape/README.md

 * Physical-based rendering (PBR) as the standard standard aesthetic
 * Hand-first oriented interactions
 * Network agnostic (HTTPS, WebSocket, WebRTC are all acceptable) but REST conforming
-* JWT is metaverse avatar identity ( See [JMT](https://github.com/richardanaya/vrmx/blob/main/README.md#json-metaverse-token-jmt) )
+* JWT is metaverse avatar identity ( See [JMT](https://github.com/richardanaya/hypershape/blob/main/README.md#json-metaverse-token-jmt) )
-* Behavior is declarative and processed soley by vrmx, script elements will not be allowed
+* Behavior is declarative and processed soley by hypershape, script elements will not be allowed

 ## Vision